 Nancy Small, of Upton, Massachusetts: Nancy is a former national coordinator of Pax Christi USA.
 She holds an MDiv from Union Theological Seminary in New York with a concentration in Church and Society and is a certified spiritual director.
 She was the director of Pax Christi Metro New York from 1991-96, and served on the Pax Christi USA National Council from 1992-95.
 With Pax Christi, Nancy has worked with a variety of issues in the areas of spirituality of nonviolence, including conflict resolution, disarmament, and economic justice.
 Nancy’s commitment to justice began during her years as a Jesuit Volunteer when she witnessed poverty first-hand as a pastoral minister and as a legal advocate in public assistance and landlord/tenant matters.
 Pax Christi USA received the 1997 Call to Action award for its singular contribution to raising Catholic consciousness on issues of war and peace and the challenge to live nonviolently.

 Bishop Walter Sullivan (deceased), of Richmond, Virginia: Bishop Walter Sullivan was the second bishop-president of Pax Christi USA and served as the Bishop of the Diocese of Richmond, Va.
-Bishop Sullivan is a national leader of the religious community’s involvement in the work of justice and peace.
-He has served on the boards of Christian Children’s Fund (based in Richmond), the Churches’ Center for Theology and Public Policy in Washington, D.C., the Virginia Interfaith Center for Public Policy, the Catholic Committee of Appalachia, and numerous diocesan boards.
-He has been on the board of the National Catholic Office for Persons with Disabilities and on the administrative board of the National Conference of Catholic Bishops.
+Bishop Sullivan was a national leader of the religious community’s involvement in the work of justice and peace.
+He served on the boards of Christian Children’s Fund (based in Richmond), the Churches’ Center for Theology and Public Policy in Washington, D.C., the Virginia Interfaith Center for Public Policy, the Catholic Committee of Appalachia, and numerous diocesan boards.
+He served on the board of the National Catholic Office for Persons with Disabilities and on the administrative board of the National Conference of Catholic Bishops.

 Gerard Vanderhaar (deceased): Gerry was a founding member of Pax Christi USA, a professor of religion and peace studies at Christian Brothers University in Memphis, and a member of the ‘Alternatives to Violence’ commission of Pax Christi USA.
-He wrote many books, including Personal Nonviolence: A Practical Spirituality for Peacemakers, and Beyond Violence: In the Spirit of the Non-violent Christ, which won the Pax Christi USA Book Award in 1998.
+He wrote many books, including Personal Nonviolence: A Practical Spirituality for Peacemakers, and Beyond Violence: In the Spirit of the Nonviolent Christ, which won the Pax Christi USA Book Award in 1998.

 Janice Vanderhaar, of Memphis, Tennessee: A member of Pax Christi since 1973, Janice served two terms on the PCUSA National Council and coordinated the Pax Christi-Memphis chapter.
 She helped found and has served on the boards of the M.K.
 Gandhi Institute for Nonviolence, the Mid-South Peace and Justice Center, and the Gerard A. Vanderhaar Symposium.
 She and her husband Gerry were staff members at the International Peace Center in Antwerp, Belgium in 1979-80.
 She was a social worker with the Metropolitan Inter-Faith Association in Memphis for 16 years.
 She received (with Gerry) the Bishop Dozier Award for Peace and Justice from Christian Brothers University, was named “50 Women Who Make a Difference” in Memphis, received the “Catherine of Siena” award for peace and justice from the St. Catherine Dominicans of Kentucky, and was recognized by Muslims of Memphis for her contributions to interfaith dialogue in 2007.